piemar/apidays-helsinki/README.md

 1. Created a new MongoDB Atlas project for your LOTR app
 2. Created a new cluster inside that project for LOTR data that is running
 3. Created an API Key inside that project, and recorded the public and private api keys,for more information see https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-for-a-project
-4. and private key details
-5. Installed dependencies for this script: node, mongodb-realm-cli"
+4. Installed dependencies for this script: node, mongodb-realm-cli"

 ## Create database and load with with data